timklapdor/csulx/_applications/ETL523/lc-example.md

 **Part 2: Wiki development**

-The subject coordinator sets up a Wikispaces ‘Project wiki’ (free education account).
+The subject coordinator (or it could be an ED) is required to set up a Wikispaces ‘Project wiki’ (free education account).
+One wiki provideded space for all groups/teams of students.
 In their groups students collaborated on authoring via the wiki interface.
 The result was a co-developed group learning module in a style appropriate to education.
 The expectation of the task was that all collaborative work be shown via the digital tools used for collaboration and a digital footprint of each user's contributions be left by each participant.
 Essential communication and conversation to show the process of material development was to be readily available to others.

 **Part 3: Overcoming the challenges of this collaborative group project**

 All groups in this subject were challenged by the need for effective communication and contribution.
 It was expected that students would work this out themselves and adopt necessary communication and collaboration tools and methods.
-Tools used beyond email included Twitter, google docs, Skype and the wiki discussion forum.
+Tools used beyond email included Twitter, Google docs, Skype and the wiki discussion forum.
 Successful groups held regular synchronous meetings - including face-to-face if the opportunity arose, as in Team 5.2.
 Between meetings asynchronous communication supported project content design and development.

 **Part 4: Final outcomes of group collaborative work**